AqwamCreates/DataPredict-Neural/docs/Tutorials/GeneralTensorConventions.md

 local dimensionSizeArray1 = {20, 3, 4} -- There is 20 data, where each of them have three channels and a length of 4.

-local dimensionSizeArray2 = {900, 1} -- There is 900 data, where each of them only have one feature.
+local dimensionSizeArray2 = {900, 10} -- There is 900 data, where each of them have 10 features.

 ```